 All travellers, visitors and employees must wear a face covering or non-medical mask at all times inside the airport.
-Face coverings must be worn properly to cover one's nose and mouth in all public areas of the terminal.
-Visit our blog for more information: Face coverings are now a must in all public areas at YWG.
+Face coverings must be worn properly to cover one's nose and mouth in all areas of the terminal.

 All travellers are required to wear a face covering while flying as mandated by Transport Canada.
-Those who don't have a face covering will not be allowed to board their flight.
-Airlines are carrying out health checks for all travellers.
+Those who are not wearing a mask will not be allowed to move through the airport or board their flight.
+Airlines are also carrying out enhanced safety screenings and health checks for all travellers.

-The Province of Manitoba is using its colour-coded Pandemic Response System to provide detailed public health advice and implement restrictions targeting specific regions or communities.
-For more information about current response levels, visit the Province of Manitoba’s website.
+The Province of Manitoba is using its colour-coded Pandemic Response System to provide detailed public health advice and implement protocols and restrictions.
+More information on current travel advisories and public health orders can be found on the Province of Manitoba’s website.